samgaco/Testing-Your-Ruby-Code/README.md

 # Enumerable methods
-This repository is created to test a module which is an implementation of different enumerable methods already include with ruby from scracth.
+This repository is created to test a module which is an implementation of different enumerable methods already included with ruby from scracth.

 ### Prerequisites
 You will need to have Ruby installed with the rspec gems